MaksRoma/MaksRoma/README.md

 - 👋 Hi, I’m @MaksRoma
 - 👀 I’m interested in digital electronics, mcu's and chip's
-- 🌱 I’m currently learning c, computer architecture
+- 🌱 I’m currently learning C
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: https://t.me/romka_bomka